34+ orders placed in your location

 - Blood loss

-- People with different haemoglobin types have abnormal haemoglobin than normal like HbSS, HbCC and HbSC
+- People with different haemoglobin types of abnormal haemoglobin than the normal like HbSS, HbCC and HbSC

 - Frequent blood transfusion